Art Powell (wide receiver): Professional career

-He finished ranked third all-time in yards gained in the AFL with 8,015, behind Don Maynard (10,289) and Lance Alworth (8,976).

-Four decades after his playing career ended, Powell remains the Raiders fourth all-time leading receiver, scoring 50 touchdowns during his four seasons with Oakland.
+Powell finished ranked third all-time in yards gained in the AFL with 8,015, behind Don Maynard (10,289) and Lance Alworth (8,976).
+He was one of only three players in the history of pro football with 80 receiving touchdowns.
+No player had more receiving touchdowns than Powell did when he played as a receiver from 1960 to 1968.
+Four decades after his playing career ended, Powell remains the Raiders fifth all-time leading receiver in yardage, scoring 50 touchdowns during his four seasons with Oakland.
 With five seasons of over 1,000 receiving yards, he earned American Football League All-Star accolades for four straight years and was among a select group that was chosen on the All-Time All-AFL Team.
-The latter balloting took place in 1970 following the merger between the AFL and NFL, and was selected by Hall of Fame selectors and wire services.
+The latter balloting took place in 1970 following the merger between the AFL and NFL and was selected by Hall of Fame selectors and wire services.
 Despite catching only 479 career passes, Powell pulled in 81 for touchdowns and he still ranks 26th all-time in career touchdown receptions, and his career touchdown rate of 16.9% (that is, the percentage of his catches that went for touchdowns) is amongst the best in history.
+Davis once said of Powell: “I don’t think anyone who talks about the American Football League at its beginning would not mention that Art Powell was a dominating factor.
+He was one of our greatest performers.
+His lack of longevity will always be a negative, but we’ll never forget him because he made a great contribution to the growth of the Raiders.”

+Powell was named to the All-Time AFL Team in 1970.
+He was inducted into the Breitbard Hall of Fame in 1992.
 In 2019, the Professional Football Researchers Association named Powell to the PFRA Hall of Very Good Class of 2019.
 In August 2023, he was selected as a finalist for the Class of 2024 of the Pro Football Hall of Fame.
-If he receives 80% approval from the committee, he would receive induction.
-On February 8, 2024, it was announced that Powell did not make it into the Hall of Fame.
+On February 8, 2024, it was announced that Powell did not make it into the Hall of Fame, becoming the first Senior finalist since 2010 to not be elected into the Hall.